-(5) "Special power" means a power exercisable only in favor of one or more persons not including the donee, his estate, his creditors or the creditors of his estate and, when exercisable in favor of a class, so limited in size by description of the class that in the event of nonexercise of the power a court can make distribution to persons within the class if the donor has failed to provide for this contingency.
+(5) "Special power" means a power exercisable only in favor of one or more persons not including the donee, the donee's estate, the donee's creditors or the creditors of the donee's estate and, when exercisable in favor of a class, so limited in size by description of the class that in the event of nonexercise of the power a court can make distribution to persons within the class if the donor has failed to provide for this contingency.

 (6) "Unclassified power" means a power which is neither a general power nor a special power as defined in this section.
+History: 1971 c.
+66; 1983 a.
+189; 1993 a.
+486.